kevinzhuang01/srp_2025/_profiles/hattielyons.md

   is in progress and will be published on arXiv soon.
 Lyons, H. (2025).
 A Modular Architecture for Detecting Anomalous Data Trends in Research Systems.
 US Research Software Engineering Conference 2025 (USRSE'25), Philadelphia, PA.
 Zenodo. https://doi.org/10.5281/zenodo.17267058
-academic_interests: "My research interests revolve primarily around the representation of data in high-dimensional mathematical space.
-Over the past year, Iâ\x80\x99ve been building a modular architecture that segments this space to establish a â\x80\x98ground truthâ\x80\x99 of meaning for automated systems of all kinds.
-Iâ\x80\x99m passionate about applying this core architectural concept to diverse challenges in machine learning and beyond.
+academic_interests: My research interests revolve primarily around the representation of data in high-dimensional mathematical space.
+Over the past year, I’ve been building a modular architecture that segments this space to establish a ‘ground truth’ of meaning for automated systems of all kinds.
+I’m passionate about applying this core architectural concept to diverse challenges in machine learning and beyond.
 I enjoy both developing theories and building modular, elegant software to test and refine them.
-My big-picture goal is to make automated systems across all domains more trustworthy, efficient, and robust."
+My big-picture goal is to make automated systems across all domains more trustworthy, efficient, and robust.
 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Training